cpm-cmake/CPM.cmake/README.md

 CPMAddPackage("https://example.com/my-package.zip@1.2.3")
 ```

-Additionally, if needed, extra arguments can be provided by using the shorthand syntax with the `URI` specifier.
+Additionally, if needed, extra arguments can be provided while using single argument syntax by using the shorthand syntax with the `URI` specifier.

 ```cmake
 CPMAddPackage(
   URI "gh:nlohmann/json@3.9.1"
   OPTIONS "JSON_BuildTests OFF"
 )
 ```

+`URI` automatically sets `EXCLUDE_FROM_ALL YES` and `SYSTEM YES`.
+If this is not desired, `EXCLUDE_FROM_ALL NO` and `SYSTEM NO` have to be set.

 After calling `CPMAddPackage`, the following variables are defined in the local scope, where `<dependency>` is the name of the dependency.